TORRANCE, CA & KASHIWA, JAPAN

 The annual student cultural exchange program with Kashiwa, Japan.

-3. The student must be mature enough to benefit from the experience and be a creditable representative of the Torrance Sister City Association, the City of Torrance, and the United States of America.
+3. The student must be mature enough to benefit from the experience and be a creditable Ambassador representing the Torrance Sister City Association, the City of Torrance, and the United States of

 4. The applicant must be a student in good academic standing at his/her school.

-2. Each applicant and his/her parents will be interviewed by the Student Selection Committee on a Saturday in January, beginning at 8 a.m.
+2. Each applicant and his/her parents will be interviewed by the Student Selection Committee during a weekend in January, beginning at 8 a.m.

-3. Each applicant is expected to participate in TSCA scheduled activities during January, February, and March.
+3. Each applicant is expected to participate in TSCA scheduled selection activities during January, February, and March.
+If selected, additional activities will follow throughout the spring and summer.

 4. Each applicant’s family is required to submit a TSCA family membership application and dues of $40.00 when the student applies for the Exchange Program.
 Make check payable to: TSCA.
-Electronic payment accepted on membership page of website.
+Alternately, electronic payment accepted on membership page of website.

 1. Each student and his/her parents must participate in Bunka Sai, a festival of Japanese culture (the major fund-raising event for TSCA).
-This is a three day event (Friday evening, Saturday and Sunday) during the month of April.
-(Revised 11//23)
+This is a three-day event starting Friday, April 17,

-2. Prior to departing for Japan, each student shall attend a minimum of eight orientation meetings which cover the language, customs, clothing, protocol, etiquette, behavior, etc. in Japan, as well as facts about the City of Torrance.
-(If a selected student fails to participate in the TSCA activities or does not attend Bunka-Sai or the orientation meetings, he/she may be dropped from the program.)
+2. Prior to departing for Japan, each student shall attend ALL orientation meetings (approx. 8) whichcover the language, customs, clothing, protocol, etiquette, behavior, etc. in Japan, as well as facts about the City of Torrance.
+Attendance is mandatory, and active participation is required.

-3. Each student shall participate in activities planned for the Kashiwa exchange students visiting Torrance in August.
-Admission costs for students to activity events will be paid by TSCA.
+3. Each student is expected to participate in activities planned for the Kashiwa exchange students visiting Torrance in August.
+Most admission costs for students to attend events will be paid by TSCA.

-4. Each student and his/her parents shall sign an Agreement concerning their obligations, a letter of permission to participate in the program, and a medical release form.
+4. Each student and his/her parents shall sign 1) Memorandum of Understanding detailing their obligations; 2) a letter of permission to participate in the program; and 3) a medical release form.
+Host parents and others in the home over age 18 will be required to undergo a background check with fingerprints.

 1. The student’s portion of the airfare shall be $1200, payable in two checks ($600) at the first and last orientation session.